odise/odise.github.io/_posts/2015-01-28-docker-host-deployment-pattern.md

 Docker registries authentication can be handled with the help of `.dockercfg` and the [`User=`](http://www.freedesktop.org/software/systemd/man/systemd.exec.html) option of systemd.

 Using this quite a while makes you maybe halting.
 Things sometimes do not work as expected.
-Container does not restarting or getting removed properly on termination etc. Systemd does not actually supervise the Docker container you are starting in the unit filebut instead the Docker client.
+Container does not restarting or getting removed properly on termination etc. Systemd does not actually supervise the Docker container you are starting in the unit file but instead the Docker client.
 This makes systemd incapable of reliably managing Docker containers.
 Luckily there is a quite neat workaround for that: [systemd-docker](https://github.com/ibuildthecloud/systemd-docker).
 Please check the Github page to get more background information about the problem.
 Using this wrapper your unit file looks a bit different though:

 ```
 [Unit]